 Detroit, MI – February 9, 2015 – Endeavor is officially announcing the launch of its second U.S.-based affiliate in Detroit, MI.
-Spearheaded by some of the top business leaders and entrepreneurs in the region, Endeavor Detroit has identified seven men and women to join its local board of directors as well as new Managing Director Antonio Lück.
+Endeavor Detroit has identified some of the region’s top business leaders and entrepreneurs to join its local board of directors.
+Antonio Lück has also been selected as Managing Director.
 As Endeavor’s second entry in the U.S. market following its 2013 launch in Miami, Endeavor Detroit will help usher in a new era of local growth and economic development driven by high-impact entrepreneurship.

 The economic challenges faced by Detroit since the financial crisis of 2007-08 have made headlines across the world.
 With a population of about 700,000, the city has seen a sharp rise in unemployment coupled with economic decline and a dwindling talent pool.
 Following its landmark municipal bankruptcy filing in 2013, the city has been beleaguered by unemployment rates hovering around 14% – nearly double the national average.
 The region of Southeast Michigan as a whole has not fully recovered from the financial crisis either, with unemployment rates at nearly 1% above 2007 levels.